RekhaVenkatesh/gcdrepo/README.md

-# gcdrepo

----
-title: "Readme"
-author: "RekhaVenkatesh"
-date: "January 21, 2016"
-output: html_document
----

-Repo that contains files required for completion of Course Project - Getting and Cleaning Data This Repository contains the following files:
+This repo gcdrepo contains files required for completion of Course Project - Getting and Cleaning Data Thefollowing files were added:

 1. __Readme.md__ (this file)
 2. __CodeBook.md__ - file that describes the variables, data and any transformations that I performed to clean up data